Skip to Main Content

 A woman with diabetes and her spouse are hiking on a trail in an effort to stay active.

 The pancreas is a gland that produces insulin, a hormone that controls blood sugar.
-When the pancreas creates too little insulin, your body is resistance to insulin, or both, you may develop diabetes.
-There are two main types of diabetes:
+When the pancreas creates too little insulin, your body is resistant to insulin, or both, the body is not able to effectively regulate blood sugar which leads to high blood glucose levels.
+Over time, high blood sugar can damage various organs and systems in the body, causing complications like heart disease, kidney problems, nerve damage, and vision issues.

 Find a Doctor